Quadratically Enriched Tropical Intersections: Enriched Tropical B ezout and Bernstein-Kushnirenko theorems

-\begin{proof} Due to the transversality hypothesis, the hypersurfaces $V_1,\ldots,V_{n-1}$ intersect along a tropical curve $C\subset\R^n$.
+Due to the transversality hypothesis, the hypersurfaces $V_1,\ldots,V_{n-1}$ intersect along a tropical curve $C\subset\R^n$.
 This curve intersects $V_n$ tropically transversely.
-Let us denote by $R_{v}\subset\R^n$ the region where the monomial of exponent $v$ is maximal in the product of defining equations of the hypersurfaces $V_1,\ldots,V_n$.
+Let us denote by $R_{v}\subset\R^n$ the connected component of $\R^n\setminus V_1\cup \ldots\cup V_n$ where the monomial of the exponent $v$ is maximal (see Figure \ref{fig:regions}).
 Since $v$ is an inner lattice point of the dual polytope, the region $R_v$ is a bounded polytope.
 If $P_v$ is empty, our assertion follows.
 Otherwise, let $p\in C\cap V_n$ be an intersection point such that its dual polytope $P\in P_v$.
 Let $\gamma$ be the connected component of~$C\cap \partial R_v$ containing the point $p$.
-We claim that $\gamma$ is a piece-wise linear path.
-Namely, the set~$\gamma$ is formed by two segments of edges of $C$ containing intersection points with $V_n$, together with bounded edges.
-If a vertex $w$ of $C$ is in $\gamma$, its valency in $\gamma$ is $2$, corresponding to the edges in $C$ adjacent to the region where the monomial corresponding to $R_v$ is maximal.
+We claim that $\gamma$ is a piecewise linear path.
+Namely, the set~$\gamma$ is formed by two segments of edges of $C$ which contain an intersection point with $V_n$, together with possible bounded edges (for example $\gamma_2$ in Figure \ref{fig:regions}), or only one segment containing two intersection points with $V_n$ (for example $\gamma_1$ in Figure \ref{fig:regions}).
+In particular, exactly one of the two intersection points of $\gamma$ with $V_n$ is $p$.
+If a vertex $w$ of $C$ is in $\gamma$, its valency in $\gamma$ is $2$, corresponding to the edges in $C$ adjacent to the region $R_v$.
 Since $R_v$ is a bounded polytope, the curve $\gamma$ is compact, having an endpoint~$q$ that is in $V_n$.
-Indeed, the point $q\neq p$ cannot be a vertex of $C$, or its valency in $\gamma$ would be $1$, hence it is an inner point of an edge of $C$.
+Indeed, the point $q\neq p$ and cannot be a vertex of $C$, hence it is an inner point of an edge of $C$.
 Since there are no changes in the monomials where the maximum is achieved in the interior of an edge, this change is produced by the hypersurface $V_n$.
-Therefore, these paths $\gamma$ establish a pairing between the intersection points of $C\cap V_n$ adjacent to $R_v$.
+Therefore, the paths $\gamma$ establish a partition of the parallelepipeds in $P_v$ into pairs $P_v=\bigsqcup \{P_\gamma,Q_\gamma\}$ with $P_\gamma$ and $Q_\gamma$ the dual parallelepipeds of the endpoints $p_\gamma$ and $q_\gamma$ of $\gamma$ for each such path $\gamma$ (see Figure \ref{fig:regions}).